 Meniere’s disease is a disorder that affects the inner ear.
-The inner ear contains tubes filled with fluid called “labyrinths.”
 The inner ear is responsible for your balance, as well as hearing.
 This disorder causes vertigo (a sensation of spinning), hearing problems, and a ringing sound in the ear.
 Meniere’s disease usually affects only one ear.

 Meniere’s disease is a chronic (long-term) disease, but treatments and lifestyle changes can help to ease the symptoms.
-At least half of the individuals diagnosed with Meniere’s disease will go into remission within a few years after their diagnosis (University of Maryland Medical Center).
+Many people diagnosed with Meniere’s disease will go into remission within a few years after their diagnosis.

-The cause of Meniere’s disease is not known, but scientists believe it is caused by changes in the fluid in the inner ear.
+The cause of Meniere’s disease isn’t known, but scientists believe it’s caused by changes in the fluid in tubes of the inner ear.

 Meniere’s disease symptoms tend to come on as “episodes” or “attacks.”
-Most individuals with Meniere’s disease do not experience symptoms between episodes.
+Most people with Meniere’s disease don’t experience symptoms between episodes.